 Skills: Counting, basic addition and subtraction, fine motor

 This classic board game involves recognizing numbers and counting.
 There’s a lot to pay attention to in this game.
 Players spin the spinner and use the results to add or subtract cherries.
 Kids have to remember what happens when they land on the dog, bird, or spilled basket.
 Plucking the cherries and placing them in a bucket is also a fun way to work on fine motor skills.

 Skills: Matching, sorting, memory

 Uno is a classic card game that works on matching and sorting skills.
 Uno Moo is a simpler version that uses animal figurines instead of cards.
 The first player puts an animal on the barn.
-Each player then has to decide if she has an animal that has something in common with the one on the barn.
+Each player then has to decide if they have an animal that has something in common with the one on the barn.
 (It can be either color or type of animal.)
-The first player to have all of her animals out of her haystack wins.
+The first player to have all of their animals out of their haystack wins.

 Five Little Monkeys Jumping on the Bed Game

 Based on the popular Five Little Monkeys book series by Eileen Christelow, this game will have your child giggling at the monkeys’ antics.
-She’ll also be practicing strategy, counting, sequencing and developing fine motor skills.
-Using the spinner to help her, she has to try to get her monkeys through the bedtime routine.
-But the bed might pop up and spring all the monkeys to the floor before she can finish!
+Kids will also be practicing strategy, counting, sequencing, and developing fine motor skills.
+Using the spinner to help, players have to try to get their monkeys through the bedtime routine.
+But the bed might pop up and spring all the monkeys to the floor before they can finish!